 Type 1C hair is generally straight but has a body, it is also known to have little bends, and a little curl at the base.
-Of the three subsections of type 1, the type 1C is the thickest and coarse, it is also very prone to frizziness.
+Of the three subsections of type 1, type 1C is the thickest and coarse, it is also very prone to frizziness.
 Because of its thickness, it can be difficult to maintain.
 Oils like almond and coconut oil are great to help keep the frizz down.

 2. Type 2 Natural Hair (Wavy)

-Type 2 hair is the naturally wavy hair type, when you see a hair that has the S shape, you know it is type 2.
+Type 2 hair is the naturally wavy hair type, when you see hair that has the S shape, you know it is type 2.
 It has a gently rough texture, if your hair is type 2 based on our description, then you should steer clear from heavy products and only use light products that can hydrate and hold your waves.

 1. Type 2A Natural Hair

-The type 2A hair type comes in a loose form with a slight bend, it is like a long S and sometimes resembling a C when it is wet.
-It also falls in between straight and curly and sometimes can be mistaken for the type 1c.
+The type 2A hair type comes in a loose form with a slight bend, it is like a long S and sometimes resembles a C when it is wet.
+It also falls in between straight and curly and sometimes can be mistaken for type 1c.
 It is the least frizzy and can be easily weighed down, however, it is best to keep heavy hair products away from type 2a hair.